RushikaAnumula/MoneyTrail-AI-Agent-for-Financial-Investigation-Reconciliation/README.md

-# MoneyTrail - AI Finance Controller
+# MMoneyTrail-AI Agent for Financial Investigation Reconciliation

 MoneyTrail is a finance reconciliation system that compares payment, settlement, and ledger records to identify financial discrepancies.